FOOD ANALYSIS AND QUALITY CONTROL - 2021/2

 The knowledge gained on the principles of analytical techniques obtained from lectures and practicals

-The knowledge gained on the advantages and disadvantages of analytical techniques taught through lectures, practicals and from directed reading.
+The knowledge gained on the advantages and disadvantages of analytical techniques taught through lectures, practicals and from guided learning.

 Their practical skills in the laboratory.